Kimserey/BlogArchive/20160726_gradient_descent.md

 ![cost_vs_thethas](https://raw.githubusercontent.com/Kimserey/DataExpenses/master/img/cost_vs_thethas.png)

+__If you are confused by why the error range from 0 to 10, I squareroot-ed the the sum of squares of the error to get the average error.__

 Using this plot we can confirm our intuition that there is a mininma - around (6.3, 7.5) for an average cost error of 4.41 - for this set of data therefore it should be feasible to program Gradient descent to converge to it.

 Let's start first by defining the settings of the Gradient descent.